 I must testify, that God’s Spirit was speaking to my heart the entire year, telling me to wait on Him!
 Wait for an explanation, wait for an apology, wait for the “I told ya so!” moment.
 He told me there was something going on that I didn’t need to know about…yet I wanted the answer now!

 This past season I hardly watched a moment of the college basketball finals…even with Michigan in the Final Two!
 Normally I would have been very interested…always looking for plays, moves, and methods that I might translate to my Team.
 Instead, I often heard myself saying…”I hate basketball!”

-Last week, Pastor Jeffress, from the First Baptist Church in Dallas, began preaching on “Forgiveness.”
-When I heard that word, I turned the radio off.
-Finally, on the third day, I relented and listened to the conclusion of his last message.
-I know what God expects from me on this matter…so it wasn’t necessary to hear all three messages to get the point.
+Last week I was confronted with a three-part message on forgiveness.
+At first when I heard that word, I turned away.
+Finally, I relented and listened to the messages.
+I already knew what God expected from me on this matter…so it wasn’t necessary to hear all three messages to get the point.

 When I listened and received the point, I was able to repent for the attitude I had all year… and resolved to leave the matter with God and go forward.

 The next day I received a text from my church asking if I would lead the summer Basketball Camp this year…I said, “Yes…I love basketball!”

 “And whenever you stand praying, forgive, if you have anything against anyone, so that your Father also who is in heaven may forgive you your trespasses.”
 (Mark 11:25/ESV)